blockchain/api-v1-client-ruby/docs/blockexplorer.md

 The implementations of these methods are currently interchangeable, but this is liable to change in the future.
 All address methods accept the following optional parameters:

 * `int limit` - the number of transactions to limit the response to (max.
-50, default 50)
+50, default 50 for a single address, max.
+100, default 100 for multiple addresses)
 * `int offset` - skip the first n transactions (default 0)
 * `FilterType filter` - type of filter to use for the query (default FilterType::REMOVE_UNSPENDABLE)